jimohammad/admissioneu_replit/replit.md

 ## Overview

 AdmissionEU (admissionEU.com) is a comprehensive web application that serves as a directory of accredited universities across Europe.
-The platform allows users to explore, search, and filter universities in 10 European countries: Spain, Germany, Hungary, Italy, Poland, Netherlands, France, Czech Republic, Finland, and Portugal.
+The platform allows users to explore, search, and filter universities in 12 European countries: Austria, Spain, Germany, Hungary, Italy, Poland, Netherlands, France, Czech Republic, Finland, Portugal, and Sweden.
 Features include information about programs, languages, admission periods, tuition fees, and institutional details.
-The application provides a modern, responsive interface for discovering educational opportunities across 695 European institutions.
+The application provides a modern, responsive interface for discovering educational opportunities across 735 European institutions.

 ## User Preferences